What is Ecstasy?

 When the dopamine, norepinephrine, and serotonin levels in a human’s body are so severely affected, this throws off the essential, chemical balance of the brain and central nervous system.
 It is very dangerous to do this because the effects can sometimes be permanent.
 From a chemical and biological standpoint, death can even occur if enough MDMA is used in one instance.

 How Long Does MDMA Last?

 The effects of MDMA last for about 3 to 6 hours.
-It is common for individuals to take a second dose when they feel the effects of the first dose beginning to fade.
+It is common for individuals to take a second dose when they feel the impact of the first dose begin to fade.
 It is sometimes taken along with other drugs such as marijuana and alcohol, so its effects can be stronger or lengthened.

 The Side Effects of MDMA

 MDMA may produce side effects such as nausea, teeth clenching, blurred vision, muscle cramps, sweating, and other mild problems.
 If an individual has been consuming moderate amounts over the course of a week, they may experience more severe effects, such as anxiety and depression, attention problems, irritability, changes in sexual behavior, aggression, changes in eating patterns, and sleeping problems.